irlcode/RusLawOD/README.md

  We relied on [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to obtain texts from scanned images.
 Some texts consist of more than 500 pages (actually, we have some texts more than 15000 pages) representing only financial, geographical information in tables of digits or such.
 We decided to cut OCR of such texts on page 500.
 See more in Limitations.

 ## Importance of schema development
 Data should be supplied in a format that is convenient and compatible.
-We rely on Akoma Ntoso (http://www.akomantoso.org/).
+We rely on [Akoma Ntoso](http://www.akomantoso.org/).
 However, so far our corpus is not entirely compatible with it: we do not mark-up the internal document structure yet.

 ## XML structure
 XML structure is reported in the below example with comments.All fields are not mandatory and are present in a document only if the information exists.